Discovery and learning through Wildlife Wonder exploration

-To launch in September 2018, the the year long Murmuration of Wonder project will involve thousands of pupils from schools across the UK, and will culminate in local exhibitions, plus ‘murmurations’ to share their study with each other and the wider community.
+Launched in September 2018, the Murmuration of Wonder project involves thousands of pupils from schools across the UK, and will culminate in local exhibitions, plus ‘murmurations’ to share their study with each other and the wider community.
 If your school would like to be involved, please do email me

 Azure, blue, cobalt, denim or maybe ocean with a pale-blue waterfall running down its back.

 A murmuration is a seasonal aerial display by thousands of starlings – the art, drama, science and soundscape of the spectacle make it one of the UK’s greatest natural wonders.
 Gathering at the end of day, in towns, villages and cities, for safety and prior to sleep, the starlings also exchange information about the day’s experiences.
 Inspired by the starling murmurations, we will host local end of project Murmurations of Wonder, where children display their wildlife wonder and share experiences and understanding of nature.
 In summer 2019 we held Murmurations in Hampshire, Bristol and Dorset.
 With future events planned for Gloucestershire & London.

 Wild at Herts, the first Wildlife Wonder Eco Summit, was held at Hatfield House in 2015 involving children from a dozen Hertfordshire schools and their studies of kingfishers, badgers, snowdrops & more.
 Wildlife Wonder Bristol also began in 2015 with exhibitions of the work by schools at venues across the city.